A different kind of rarity

 A Naturally Unique Gemstone

-Canyonite develops through changing chemical conditions that allow copper mineralization to be enclosed within silica.
+Canyonite developed through fluids, temperature changes, and oxidations that allowed copper mineralization to be enclosed within silica.
 This process produces specimens with distinct internal structures and mineral distributions, making variation an essential feature rather than an exception.

 The material is presented in its natural state — untreated, unenhanced, and formed through geological processes.
-Mineral presence is interpreted at specimen scale using analytical and textural evidence; individual micro-domains may vary.
+Mineral presence is interpreted at specimen scale using analytical and textural evidence.